brittaniSavery/personal-website/content/posts/juggling-projects-managing-guilt.md

 tags:
   - coder
   - writer
-summary: While my inspiration for coding has been free-flowing, my writing muse has disappeared.
+description: While my inspiration for coding has been free-flowing, my writing muse has disappeared.
 A comic perfectly portrays my feelings on my lack of writing.
 thumbnail: big-project-comic.png
 ---